Hitachi-Data-Systems/rabbitmq-peer-discovery-foundry/BUILD.md

     RUN apk update && apk add bash gawk curl git make automake python2\
      rsync zip pcre2 libxslt erlang erlang-dev elixir

+See the docker-build folder in the repository for more information.

 # Notes
 If experiencing any encoding errors as part of the build, try explicitly setting UTF-8 environment variables when running the docker build image: